Essential oil: Uses and cautions

 Taken by mouth, many essential oils can be dangerous in high concentrations.
 Typical effects begin with a burning feeling, followed by salivation.
 Different essential oils may have drastically different pharmacology.
 Some act as local anesthetic counterirritants and, thereby, exert an antitussive (cough suppressing) effect.
 Many essential oils, particularly tea tree oil, may cause contact dermatitis.
 Menthol and some others produce a feeling of cold followed by a sense of burning.

-In Australia essential oils have been increasingly causing cases of poisoning, mostly of children.
-In the period 2014–2018 there were 4,412 poisoning incidents reported in New South Wales.
+In Australia essential oils (mainly eucalyptus) have been increasingly causing cases of poisoning, mostly of children.
+In the period 2014–2018, there were 4,412 poisoning incidents reported in New South Wales.

 Use in aromatherapy

-Aromatherapy is a form of alternative medicine in which healing effects are ascribed to the aromatic compounds in essential oils and other plant extracts.
-Aromatherapy may be useful to induce relaxation, but there is not sufficient evidence that essential oils can effectively treat any condition.
-Scientific research indicates that essential oils cannot treat or cure any chronic disease or other illnesses.
-Much of the research on the use of essential oils for health purposes has serious methodological errors.
-In a systemic review of 201 published studies on essential oils as alternative medicines, only 10 were found to be of acceptable methodological quality, and even these 10 were still weak in reference to scientific standards.
-Use of essential oils may cause harm including allergic reactions and skin irritation; there has been at least one case of death.
+An overview of systematic reviews found that while aromatherapy has been studied for conditions like anxiety, depression, and pain, the evidence is generally of poor quality and not convincing enough to support its effectiveness.
+Use of essential oils may cause harm including allergic reactions and skin irritation.
+There has been at least one case of death.